top of page

 Candidates often value grammar, particularly accuracy, more than the other IELTS performance criteria and judge their performance in the writing test by how many mistakes they made.

 Grammatical range and accuracy accounts for only 25% of the overall band score and should not be valued more than the other criteria.
 You do not need perfect grammar to score well; mistakes are acceptable and naturally occur.
+Keep in mind that the IELTS is a test of overall proficiency in English, not grammatical accuracy.

+Research the common grammar mistakes in English for your nationality and work on these.
 Be aware of your L1 interference (language transfer).
 L1 is the speaker’s first language or mother tongue.
 L1 interference happens when the speaker uses language structures and forms from their first language when writing in a second language such as English.
-For example, a French speaker might say…
+For example, a French speaker might write…

 L1 interference is particularly noticeable when it comes to grammar.